ANG3L0/notes-bloggo/docs/travel journal/vienna_2024.md

 This brings us to the second lesson: **As long as the market's good, you can get away with selling a mediocre product.** Thus, the most profitable thing that the restaurant did was to invest the time to pick a place to serve Thai food where 1) the people won't know it's mid Thai food, and 2) there's not a lot of competition--this is much better time spent than making their dishes excellent in a more competitive / educated market.

+### Day 6: Mountains & Water

+Our tour guide picked us up at ~9A after we did hotel breakfast.
+Drove us to Dolomites.

+Dropped us off at bus stop to take us up to 3 Peaks.
+Walked around from around 1:30PM to 2:30PM and took the bus back down.
+Our tour guide then drove us to look at a bunch of lakes.
+One of the lakes had row boats, which was closed due to incoming bad weather.
+There was a thunderstorm and we went inside to eat some snacks.

+Highways there reminded me of Colorado, as there's many mountain roads.

+The mountains + lakes reminded me of Yellowstone / Norway / Preikstolen-type hikes.

+After the lakes, our guide drove us some more and we ended up in Chiusa in Bolzano province (we're in Italy now).
+We broke bread at her favorite restaurant in this small town.
+The food:

+* Pasta was overdone (not al dente)
+* Pasta was OK, but not that hot
+* Bread was good
+* They had ribs, which were very moist.
+Had horseradish sauce as side but it was too mild
+* I normally don't like white wine, but their local white went down smoothly

+Food was OK (better than Vienna), but nothing groundbreaking aside from the ribs.

+When our tour guide finally went back to her room, Serena and I walked around the small town a little bit to digest / take in fresh air.

+The hotel we're staying at is cheaper as we need to accomodate the tour guide as well (about 100 euros per room) -- it has no air conditioning.
+If I don't post tomorrow, it means I've died from a heat stroke.

 ## Lessons

 * Execute on good deals / arbitrages immediately.
 Procrastinating even a few seconds = opportunity gone.
 The market won't let good opportunities appear for long.